-While different treatments and techniques have been used to treat lazy eye (amblyopia), vision therapy has been shown to be the most effective, as it treats the underlying cause of the condition.
+Vision therapy has been shown to be the most effective solution for lazy eye, as it treats the underlying cause of the condition.

 A lazy eye can develop when the neural connections between the affected eye and the brain are weakened, and the visual signals from that eye cannot be interpreted or processed efficiently.